What happens when you search for a keyword on Google?

 - To bring back the library example, if the librarian’s staff goes to

-- New homes to get more books to be added to the library, but skips ones who specifically tell them not to come (On its own; following robots.txt directive)
+- New homes to get more books to get added to the library, but skips ones who specifically tell them not to come (On its own; following robots.txt directive)

 - Existing contacts for new books or even adding pages to the existing books (List of past crawls)

-- Referral by existing contributors for a new book by another new/existing contributor.
+- Referral by existing contributors for a new book by another new/current contributor.
 (Links on other page URLs)

 How to Improve Crawling?